ICL-ml4csec/Mateen/README.md

 Mateen is an ensemble framework designed to enhance AutoEncoder (AE)-based one-class network intrusion detection systems by effectively managing distribution shifts in network traffic.
 It comprises four key components:

 ### Shift Detection Function
-  - **Functionality**: Uses statistical methods to detect shifts in the distribution of network traffic data.
+  - **Purpose**: Detects distribution shifts in network traffic using statistical methods.

 ### Sample Selection
   - **Subset Selection**: Identifies a representative subset of the network traffic samples that reflects the overall distribution after a shift.